eslint-community/governance/GOVERNANCE.md

 without making any promises.

-All project npm modules should be owned (and solely owned) by the `eslint-community-bot` user on npm and automatic releases should be set up by the Core Team using the organization secret in the GitHub organization.
+All project npm modules should be owned (and solely owned) by the `eslint-community-bot` user on npm.
+If the npm modules are owned by an existing organisation and using its prefix, then the `eslint-community-bot` should become the sole owner of that organisation.

 Additional assets such as domain names, web sites etc should also be in control of the Core Team and/or the ESLint TSC.

+If possible, a project should always be transfered and keep using its original npm module name and repository.
+If a new module name needs to be created, it should preferably be `@eslint-community/<the-old-name>`.

+Automatic releases of the modules should be set up by the Core Team using the organization secret in the GitHub organization.

 Auxiliary projects can can be nominated to become a primary project by its Collaborators, by opening a private team discussion [on GitHub](https://github.com/eslint-community/collaborators/discussions).